Editor of the journal Münzen und Papiergeld, author of several specialized numismatic books

 What is more, Helmut Kahnt is responsible for five editions of the most widely used standard work of reference of German numismatics, the ‘Jaeger’.

-Helmut Kahnt’s collection of counterstamped coins is considered to be one of the largest of its kind.
+Helmut Kahnt’s collection of counterstamped coins is considered to be the largest of its kind.
 It was auctioned by the Westfälische Auktionsgesellschaft in a special sale conducted in 1997.

 In 2003, Helmut Kahnt was honored with the Vreneli Prize of the World Money Fair.